TheReverend403/uPste/readme.md

 It is released under the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.html).

-The official demo of this site is available at https://u.pste.pw, although not very useful without an account.
+The official demo of this project is available at https://u.pste.pw, although not very useful without an account.

 Interested in contributing, want some help or just have some questions?
 Join us on [irc.rizon.net in #leliana](https://qchat.rizon.net/?channels=leliana)